-Our hotel was a short tuk-tuk ride from Wijaya beach which has a coral reef about 25 metres out from the shore thus breaking the waves and allowing a shallow pool to form.
+Our hotel, Why House, was a short tuk-tuk ride from Wijaya beach which has a coral reef about 25 metres out from the shore thus breaking the waves and allowing a shallow pool to form.
 The kids loved the freedom of running in and out the water without the waves and strong undertow that are common on this stretch of coast line.

 We enjoyed walking round the ramparts of the nearby fortress town of Galle and wandering through the quiet cobbled streets of this UNESCO World Heritage Site.
 The kids weren’t as interested in exploring some of the lovely shops but were happy to be distracted by ice-cream and fresh mango juice.

 A visit to the nearby turtle sanctuary and hatchery was a big hit with our children where they saw some older turtles that had been injured and rescued as well as recently hatched baby turtles which we released back into the ocean.

 Life seems pretty good when you’re surrounded by coconut palms, banana trees and pineapple plants, and the kids are easily (and safely) entertained splashing in and out of the sea or pool.
 We had a great family holiday which struck the right balance between enjoying the beautiful coast line of southern Sri Lanka and exploring the surrounding area.

 Seeing both our kids grow more confident swimming in the sea and our son’s fascination with the sea urchins and coral on the reef off Wijaya beach.
 We’ll take some snorkelling kit next time.

 1. Swim in the calm shallow waters of Wijaya beach and enjoy fresh seafood or pizzas straight from the wood-fired oven at the Wijaya beach restaurant.

 2. Wander the streets and ramparts of Galle Fort.